erenoske/MC-Web-Panel/README.md

 - multer
 - adm-zip

-### Kurulum
+### Installation

-1. Projeyi yerel makinenize klonlayın: git clone <repo-link>
-2. Proje dizinine gidin:
-cd <project-folder>
-3. Gerekli bağımlılıkları yükleyin: npm install
-4. Veritabanı bağlantı ayarlarını yapılandırın:
-DOSYA: .env

-DB_HOST=veritabanı_sunucu_adresi
-DB_USER=veritabanı_kullanıcı_adı
-DB_PASSWORD=veritabanı_parolası
-DB_NAME=veritabanı_adi
-5. Proje'yi başlatın:
-npm start
-6. Web paneline erişmek için tarayıcıda `http://localhost` adresine gidin.
+1. Clone the project to your local machine: `git clone <repo-link>`
+2. Navigate to the project directory: `cd <project-folder>`
+3. Install the required dependencies: `npm install`
+4. Configure the database connection settings: Create a file named `.env` and add the following lines:
+DB_HOST=<database-server-address>
+DB_USER=<database-username>
+DB_PASSWORD=<database-password>
+DB_NAME=<database-name>
+5. Start the project: `npm start`
+6. Access the web panel in your browser by going to `http://localhost`

-## Kullanım
+## Usage

-1. Web paneline erişin `http://localhost`.
-2. Giriş yapın veya yeni bir hesap oluşturun.
-3. Sunucularınızı ekleyin veya mevcut sunucularınızı yönetin.
-4. Sunucu durumunu izleyin, komut gönderin ve diğer işlemleri gerçekleştirin.
+1. Access the web panel at `http://localhost`
+2. Log in or create a new account
+3. Add your servers or manage existing servers
+4. Monitor server status, send commands, and perform other operations

-## Veritabanı
+## Database

-Proje, MySQL veritabanı kullanmaktadır.
-Veritabanı şeması ve örnek verileri `etic.sql` adında bir dosyada bulunmaktadır.
+The project uses a MySQL database.
+The database schema and sample data can be found in the file `etic.sql`.

-## Katkıda Bulunma
+## Contribution

-Eğer projeye katkıda bulunmak isterseniz, aşağıdaki adımları takip edebilirsiniz:

-1. Bu projeyi klonlayın:
-git clone <repo-link>
-2. Yeni bir dal oluşturun:
+If you would like to contribute to the project, you can follow these steps:

+1. Clone the project: `git clone <repo-link>`
-git checkout -b yeni-dal
+2. Create a new branch: `git checkout -b new-branch`
-3. Değişikliklerinizi yapın ve bunları taahhüt edin: git commit -m "Açıklama"
-4. Dalınızı ana dala birleştirin: git merge yeni-dal
-5. Değişiklikleri ana repo'ya gönderin: git push origin ana-dal

-Umarım bu size yardımcı olur!
+3. Make your changes and commit them: `git commit -m "Description"`
+4. Merge your branch into the main branch: `git merge new-branch`
+5. Push the changes to the origin repository: `git push origin main`

+I hope this helps!